Phoenix STS Logo

 Places are limited to 20 per course.
 Secure your place today to avoid disappointment.
 Public course dates fill quickly.

-CPD-certified by the CPD Standards Office • ISO 45001:2018 and ISO 9001:2015 certified • Over 25 years’ experience
+CPD-certified by the CPD Standards Office • ISO 45001:2018 and ISO 9001:2015 certified • More than 15 years' experience

 Fire Extinguisher Types Covered